autumn-mck/site-astro/src/content/markdownPosts/blog/2022/project-sonar/index.md

   - javascript
 ---

-Note: I no longer have a copy of project sonar's data lying around, please don't email me to ask (even if you claim to be part of a "cyber security team in my goverment").
-Also, there might be a better way of doing what I've done in this post - this was admittedly just docummenting the first way I discovered.
+Note: I no longer have a copy of project sonar's data lying around, please don't email me to ask (even if you claim to be part of a "cyber security team in my government").
+Also, there might be a better way of doing what I've done in this post - this was admittedly just documenting the first way I discovered.

 ## What is Project Sonar?